einarorn/code-katas/README.md

 Assume that machines have an unlimited number of coins & notes in the following denominations:

 ```
     £50, £20, £10, £5, £2, £1, 50p, 20p, 10p, 5p, 2p, 1p
 ```

-Write a function breakIntoChange(amount) that takes any non-negative amount in pounds and returns the minimum number of coins and notes representating that amount.
+Write a function breakIntoChange(amount) that takes any non-negative amount in pounds and returns the minimum number of coins and notes representation that amount.

 e.g.